prasadf/Web-App-DevOps-Project/README.md

    - Select **Monitoring** from the left-hand menu.
    - Click **Alerts**.
    - Adjust existing alert rules for CPU and memory to trigger when they exceed 80%.

+## AKS Integration with Azure Key Vault for Secrets Management
+This Section outlines the steps required to integrate Azure Kubernetes Service (AKS) with Azure Key Vault for secure secrets management within your application.
+By leveraging Azure Key Vault, sensitive information such as database credentials can be securely stored and accessed by your application running on AKS.

+1. **Creating an Azure Key Vault**
+Begin by creating an Azure Key Vault where sensitive information will be securely stored.

+2. **Assign Key Vault Administrator Role**
+Assign the Key Vault Administrator role to your Microsoft Entra ID user to grant necessary permissions for managing secrets within the Key Vault.

+3. **Create Secrets in Key Vault**
+Create secrets in the Key Vault for storing sensitive credentials used within the application, including server name, username, password, and database name.

+4. **Enable Managed Identity for AKS**
+Enable managed identity for the AKS cluster to allow it to authenticate and interact securely with the Key Vault.

+5. **Assign Permissions to Managed Identity**
+Assign the Key Vault Secrets Officer role to the managed identity associated with AKS to enable it to retrieve and manage secrets.

+6. **Update the Application Code**
+Integrate Azure Identity and Azure Key Vault libraries into the Python application code to enable communication with Azure Key Vault.

+7. **End-to-End Testing AKS**
+Deploy the modified application to the AKS cluster using Azure DevOps CI/CD pipeline.
+Conduct end-to-end testing within the AKS environment to validate the functionality, including secure access to Key Vault secrets.

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))